jballands/CoarseGrind/readme.md

 You will have to perform this command a total of 3 times, once for each module.
 For more information on how to install Python modules, visit <a href="http://docs.python.org/2/install/" target="_blank">this link</a>.

 <h2>5.
 Launching CoarseGrind</h2>
-CoareGrind v0.2-β runs entirely on the console and has three different modes.
+CoarseGrind v0.2-β runs entirely on the console and has three different modes.
 Each mode behaves differently from the others and it is important to know when to use which mode.
 Below is a description of each mode:
 <ul>
 <li><b>Normal mode</b><br/>
 Runs CoarseGrind using the usual BASH-style interface.
 This mode will be familiar to v0.1 users.</li>